Rajib-Ahmed32/living-lab-project/README.md

+# Healthy Living Lab

-*Healthy Living Lab* is an online platform offering fresh produce, pantry essentials, and healthy, organic products delivered directly to your door.
-With a focus on supporting nutritious lifestyles, the service provides 24/7 delivery, fast food options, and competitive prices.
-The goal is to make healthy living accessible through quality products and exclusive deals.
+*Healthy Living Lab* is a responsive online platform built with HTML and CSS, offering fresh produce, pantry essentials, and organic products.
+The site promotes healthy living with 24/7 delivery and competitive prices, providing easy access to nutritious food options delivered directly to your door.
+The responsive design ensures a seamless experience on various devices, enhancing user accessibility.